 Praised for his “special gift for heartwarming comedy” (New York Times), his teaching emphasizes humor, expressing deeply personal material, and overcoming the difficulties of writing about family.
 He has written screenplays for Universal Pictures and his short pieces have been published in Ploughshares, Tikkun, and Utne Reader, among many other literary magazines.

-In 1996, Ira Wood established the Leapfrog Press, an internationally distributed boutique publishing company.
-He helped market every one of Leapfrog’s books and the small press’ titles received national media attention, some becoming regional best sellers and best-of-the-year picks.
+For more than a decade, Wood and Piercy ran the Leapfrog Press, an internationally distributed boutique publishing company.
+He helped market every one of Leapfrog’s books and the small press’s titles received national media attention, some becoming regional best sellers, and best-of-the-year picks.

 What People are Saying About Ira Wood